Car Title Loan Laws in Texas For 2026

 APR And Interest Rate Restrictions on Title Loans in Texas

 Every contract must include the complete repayment terms, including the total number of payments, the total amount of interest, and the total amount paid over the life of the loan.
-While Texas does not set a traditional interest rate cap for CAB's, the total cost of the loan must be shown and disclosed as an Annual Percentage Rate (APR) so you can compare the true cost versus other lending options.
+While Texas does not set a traditional interest rate cap for CABs, title loans in Texas typically carry interest rates of 100-300%.
+The total cost of the loan must be shown and disclosed as an Annual Percentage Rate (APR) so you can compare the true cost versus other lending options.

-If you pay off your title loan early, Texas law generally does not allow lenders to charge a payment penalty.
-In the past, some lenders have threatened to bring criminal charges against customers who miss a payment.
-They would do this if a customer missed a payment or defaulted on a payment.
-In such cases, the lender can repossess your vehicle since the loan is outstanding and the payment method was faulty.
-As you probably know, they can't arrest you or send the local sheriff to your door.
-Any company that threatens criminal acts should be avoided at all costs, as such actions violate state laws.
-Specifically, the Texas Debt Collection Act (Finance Code § 392) prohibits lenders from threatening prosecution or arrest for a civil debt, such as a title loan.
-Borrowers targeted by these illegal scare tactics can file a complaint with the OCCC or pursue civil litigation.
+If you pay off your title loan early, Texas law generally does not allow lenders to charge a prepayment penalty.
+In the past, some predatory lenders have threatened to bring criminal charges against customers who miss a payment.
+Contrary to those illegal scare tactics, a lender cannot have you arrested or send the local sheriff to your door for a civil debt.
+Specifically, the Texas Debt Collection Act (Texas Finance Code § 392.301) prohibits lenders from threatening prosecution or arrest for nonpayment.
+Borrowers targeted by these tactics can file a complaint with the OCCC or pursue civil litigation.

-1. Contact your lender to let them know there's been an error in your bank account, and the payment won't go through.
+1. Contact your lender immediately by phone to explain your situation, and let them know the payment won't go through.

 3. Send a “return receipt requested” letter to the lender indicated on your contract.
-The lender may or may not be the local office where you got the loan.
+Keep in mind, the lender on your contract may be different from the local storefront location where you got the loan.

 Choose A Title Loan Company in Texas That Follows Local Regulations

-Ensure your lender's license is current and that they are legally authorized to offer title loans within the state.
-Do all you can to understand your citywide regulations and rules covering online title loan companies.
+Before you hand over your title, take five minutes to verify the lender's OCCC license is active.
+It's public record and takes no time to check.
+This matters especially if you're working with an online lender.
+A lender operating in Houston is still subject to Houston's municipal ordinances, regardless of whether the transaction occurs in a storefront or online.
 While title loans are allowed in all cities in Texas, some cities and local jurisdictions have specific laws that regulate the amount you can borrow and what happens if a lender repossesses your vehicle.

 Secured lending laws and regulations in Texas